tonijar/sitemap_processor/README.md

 # sitemap_processor

-A sitemap and sitemap index processor Dart package.
-Convert from XML to a easier to manipulate object.
+A sitemap and sitemap index processor Dart package, converts from XML to an easier to manipulate object.

 ## Importing library
 ```dart